-- Provide on request, with reasonable advanced notice (based on document size and complexity), translated copies of materials in Spanish as well as other languages if requested.
-RATS, through the County of Berks, has an active contract with a firm that provides translation services. - Provide on request, with four (4) days advanced notice, oral interpretation services for public meetings.
-RATS, through the County of Berks, has an active contract with a firm that provides interpretation services.

-- To actively engage LEP persons, meeting announcements, press releases and public notices will be distributed to organizations that target these groups in appropriate languages. - RATS will provide notices to local minority media outlets and community service organizations regarding the availability of language translation services. - RATS' vital documents will include statements in Spanish, the most common non-English language identified by Census data, that translations are available free on request.
+- Provide on request, with seven (7) days advanced notice (based on document size and complexity), translated copies of materials in Spanish as well as other languages if requested.
+RATS, through the County of Berks, has an active contract with a firm that provides translation services. - Provide on request, with seven (7) days advanced notice, oral interpretation services for public meetings.
+RATS, through the County of Berks, has an active contract with a firm that provides interpretation services. - To actively engage LEP persons, meeting announcements, press releases and public notices will be distributed to organizations that target these groups in appropriate languages. - RATS will provide notices to local minority media outlets and community service organizations regarding the availability of language translation services.
+Those outlets and organizations currently include the Daniel Torres Hispanic Center, WFMZ-Spanish Edition (television), Rumba 92.3 (WRAW) FM (radio), WXAC 91.3 FM Albright College (radio), and Palo (monthly subscription print magazine). - RATS' vital documents will include statements in Spanish, the most common non-English language identified by Census data, that translations are available free on request.
 RATS, through the County of Berks, has an active contract with a firm that provides translation services. - The Berks County website, which hosts content for RATS, will continue to provide language translation software.
-That software provides translation between English and Spanish, along with over multiple other languages.
-RATS will continually make efforts to develop points of contact with representatives of non-English speaking communities. - RATS will make available vital documents and Executive Summaries, where appropriate, in Spanish - RATS will Include notices on all documents and on the website that certain translated documents are available, and other translations are available on request - BCPC staff will undergo annual training in products and procedures, provided through Berks County contracts, to be used to communicate with individuals needing language assistance.
+That software provides translation between English and Spanish, as well as translation between multiple other languages.
+RATS will continually make efforts to develop points of contact with representatives of non-English speaking communities. - RATS will make available vital documents and Executive Summaries, where appropriate, in Spanish. - RATS will Include notices on all documents and on the website that certain translated documents are available, and other translations are available on request. - BCPC staff will undergo periodic training in products and procedures provided through Berks County contracts to be used to communicate with individuals needing language assistance.